 Urbanisation together with climate change has led to increased surface water in Towns and Cities.
 In London, this surface water cannot be accommodated by the existing dated storm water drainage systems leading to flooding issues that are predicted to increase in the future.

-In 2018, the Council commissioned an Integrated Catchment Management Study to better understand flood risk within Haringey and how this could be managed.
+In 2018, the Council commissioned an Integrated Catchment Management Study to better understand flood risk pattern and Critical Drainage Areas within Haringey and how this could be managed.

-Flooding can lead to damage to property and infrastructure as well as placing at risk people's safety and health.
-In open spaces the impact can range from impacts on the creation, maintenance and stability of habitats, flooded sports facilities and unusable event space.
+Flooding can lead to damage properties and infrastructures as well as placing people's safety and health at risk.
+In open spaces the impact can range from the stability of habitats, flooded sports facilities, unusable event space and ultimately to parks becoming unusable for periods of time.